AAHOM/UILDOC/docs/components/faq.md

 ---
 layout: default
-title: Faqs <span class="new">(05/01/22)</span>
+title: Faqs <span class="new">(06/04/22)</span>
 parent: Components
-nav_order: 30
+nav_order: 7
 ---

 ### Frequently Asked Questions

-The Frequently Asked Questions custom function grabs data from "reference-data" blog entry title "FAQS" and displays the questions/answers in an accordian style list.
-Each museum will have a separate tab, and separate questions based on data from the spreadsheet.
+The Frequently Asked Questions custom function grabs data from "reference-data/FAQS" blog entry and displays the questions/answers in an accordian style list.
+Each museum will have a separate tab, and separate questions based on CSV format data.

 The frequently asked questions block is emplimented by adding a code block to the page with the following: